 Administrative fees not exceeding fifty dollars ($50).

-When appropriate, a student may be given the option of working off the equivalent of the fines and restitution for the College at minimum wage.
 Until fines or restitution have been paid, the College may deny a student the privilege of re-registering, may hold transcripts and/or diplomas, and may refuse to release information based on the student’s records.

 In situations involving violations of city, state, and/or federal law, violence, or threats, the police may be informed of the occurrence.